Art Gallery of New South Wales

 Roslyn Oxley9 Gallery

 Established in 1982, Roslyn Oxley9 Gallery is an iconic gallery in Sydney that focuses on practitioners from the Asia–Pacific region.
 Roslyn Oxley9 is proud to have had nine of its artists represent Australia at the Venice Biennale, justifying its status as one of the leading galleries in the country.
-The gallery is also committed to emerging artists, and aims to support younger practitioners in its program, allowing nurturing connections to be made between local artists and the international art industry.
+The gallery is also committed to exhibiting emerging artists and aims to support younger practitioners in its program, allowing nurturing connections to be made between local artists and the international art industry.

 Sherman Contemporary Art Foundation (SCAF)

 SCAF is a not-for-profit organization that aims to give wider exposure to practitioners from Australia, the Asia–Pacific and the Middle East.
 The gallery consists of four distinct areas – a large exhibition area, a mini ‘out-site’ space, a theater annexes and a Zen garden – offering a versatile atmosphere for both visitors and exhibiting artists, and enabling a wide spectrum of art media to be explored.
 The gallery also organizes a number of talks, publications, forums, workshops and functions, allowing stronger connections to be made between the art industry and the public.

 Chalk Horse is a contemporary art gallery that focuses on both Australian and international artists, with a commitment to helping local artists to gain exposure both in Australia and overseas.
-On top of the exhibitions they organize, the gallery also documents and publishes work by artists, curators and writers, as well as organizes events that range from experimental music and sound nights to art talks and film screenings.
+On top of the exhibitions they organize, the gallery also documents and publishes work by artists, curators, and writers, as well as organizes events that range from experimental music and sound nights to art talks and film screenings.
+The gallery operates without a permanent space.

 By Andrew Kingsford-Smith